 About The Boston EdTalks

-Now in its sixth year, the Boston EdTalks is an annual convening of teachers who share short presentations about ideas or innovations that are making a difference in their classrooms or schools.
+Now in its seventh year, the Boston EdTalks is an annual convening of teachers who share short presentations about ideas or innovations that are making a difference in their classrooms or schools.

 The goal of the EdTalks is to celebrate great educators and give them a platform from which to share their innovative ideas, classroom practices, and solutions to challenges they face in their schools.
 Presenters propose an idea they are passionate about and are selected via a rigorous process by a panel of peer teachers.
 Some topics focus on awesome teaching practices, such as how to teach engineering to elementary students, how to incorporate #blacklivesmatter into middle school curriculum, and how to inspire high school students to become entrepreneurs.
 Other topics focus on bigger picture issues, like getting more teachers of color to stay in the classroom, why teacher salaries matter, or what it’s like to be a founding member of a new charter school.

 In addition to many local teachers, we invite an audience of Greater Boston leaders both in and outside the field of education to learn from and be inspired by the presenters.
 Audience members agree: you will laugh, you will cry, and you might even find yourself singing along or doing jumping jacks with the crowd.

 Each year we host the event during Teacher Appreciation Week because we believe that the best way to appreciate teachers is to recognize and celebrate their expertise.
 Our hope is that EdTalks is the beginning of a conversation in which teachers are respected as intellectuals and innovators who have wonderful contributions to make beyond their classrooms.

 The Teacher Advisory Board